Optimal search reach for heavy neutral leptons at a muon collider

 \paragraph{Introduction} Massive neutrinos are considered the first established building blocks of physics beyond the Standard Model (SM) of particle physics.
-Their tiny masses are believed to originate from seesaw-like mixing with heavier sterile neutrinos whose masses could be all the way from the electroweak (EW) to the unification scale.
-While long-distance neutrino oscillation experiments like DUNE or Hyper-Kamiokande will shed more light on the mass hierarchy and the mixing parameters, heavier neutrinos can be directly searched for at hadron colliders such as the LHC and future lepton colliders \cite{Sirunyan:2018mtv, ATLAS:2019kpx, LHCb:2020wxx, CMS:2022fut, Pascoli:2018heg, delAguila:2005pin, delAguila:2005ssc, Saito:2010xj, Das:2012ze, Banerjee:2015gca, Antusch:2016ejd, Cai:2017mow, Chakraborty:2018khw, Das:2018usr, Ding:2019tqq, Mekala:2022cmm, Lu:2022wsm}.
-For collider searches, three different regimes can be considered: light neutrinos which are long-lived and result in displaced vertices or decay outside the detectors, intermediate-mass neutrinos that decay promptly and are dominantly produced in $Z$ (and $W$ or Higgs) decays, and heavy neutrinos with masses $M_\nu \gtrsim M_H$.
-In this paper, building upon an analysis framework similar to earlier studies for searches at linear $e^+e^-$ machines, we focus on the third case and show that the most sensitive searches for direct heavy neutrino production are possible at high-energy muon colliders.
-Lepton colliders are, in general, sensitive to much smaller mixing parameters and hence to much higher scales of UV completions.
-In this paper, we will consider a muon collider setup with energies of 3 and 10 TeV, and integrated luminosities of 1 and 10 ab${}^{-1}$, respectively \cite{Delahaye:2019omf, Long:2020wfp, Black:2022cth}.
+In several extensions of the fundamental theory, their tiny masses are attributed to originate from seesaw-like mixing with heavier sterile neutrinos whose masses could be all the way from the electroweak (EW) to the unification scale.
+While long-distance neutrino oscillation experiments like DUNE or Hyper-Kamiokande will shed more light on the mass hierarchy and the mixing parameters, heavier neutrinos can be directly searched for at hadron colliders such as the LHC and future lepton colliders \cite{Petcov:1984nf, Dittmar:1989yg, Sirunyan:2018mtv, ATLAS:2019kpx, LHCb:2020wxx, CMS:2022fut, Pascoli:2018heg, delAguila:2005pin, delAguila:2005ssc, Saito:2010xj, Das:2012ze, Banerjee:2015gca, Antusch:2016ejd, Cai:2017mow, Chakraborty:2018khw, Das:2018usr, Ding:2019tqq, Mekala:2022cmm, Lu:2022wsm, Bose:2022obr, Huber:2022lpm}.
+For the simplest extension of the Standard Model comprising three heavy neutral leptons (of which we consider only the lightest), three different regimes can be probed at colliders: light neutrinos which are long-lived and result in displaced vertices or decay outside the detectors, intermediate-mass neutrinos that decay promptly and are dominantly produced in $Z$ (and $W$ or Higgs) decays, and heavy neutrinos with masses $m_N$ $ \gtrsim M_H$.
+In this paper, building upon an analysis framework similar to earlier studies for searches at linear $e^+e^-$ machines~\cite{Mekala:2022cmm}, we focus on the third case and show that the most sensitive searches for direct single) heavy neutrino production are possible at high-energy muon colliders.\footnote{We do not consider models with extended gauged groups in which pair production of heavy neutrinos or neutrinos from heavy gauge boson decays might dominate.} Lepton colliders are, in general, sensitive to much smaller mixing parameters and hence to much higher scales of UV completions.
+We will consider a muon collider setup with energies of 3 and 10 TeV, and integrated luminosities of 1 and 10 ab${}^{-1}$, respectively \cite{Delahaye:2019omf, Long:2020wfp, Black:2022cth}.